marcuslau0903/Week4TimedCodingQuiz/README.md

 # 04 Web APIs: Code Quiz

-## Objective:
+## Description:
- In this week's homework, we are required to build a timed coding quiz with multiple choice questions.
+ A timed coding quiz with multiple choice questions.
 The webpage features a dynamically updated HTML and CSS powered by **JavaScript**.

  ## Link to deployed URL:
  [https://marcuslau0903.github.io/Week4TimedCodingQuiz/]